leonhandreke/python-bdr-tse/README.md

 tse = bdr_tse.TseConnector(tse_path="/media/tse")
 ```

+Documentation (scarce, but hopefully growing) is available at https://python-bdr-tse.readthedocs.io/

 ## Command Line Interface

 python-bdr-tse ships with a simple CLI that more or less directly exposes the TSE